jmettraux/flon/doc/messages.md

 ## _thought dump_

-* Join cancel and kill into a single kill + level message (like nix signals)
+* join cancel and kill into a single kill + level message (like nix signals) ?
+* simplify dispatch_x ?